freesource-us/FrackSec/README.md

 ### FrackSec Code Analysis Tool
 ---------------------------

-FrackSec is an advanced code analysis tool designed to parse and analyze source code to identify complexity, potential vulnerabilities, and unusual patterns through topological data analysis (TDA) and machine learning techniques.
-This tool constructs graphs from code, calculates Betti numbers, estimates fractal dimensions, and performs anomaly detection.
+The Fracksec Analysis Tool is a comprehensive Python-based solution designed to analyze codebases for potential vulnerabilities and coding errors.
+This tool provides a detailed assessment of code complexity, evolution, interactions, data flows, and Pylint scores to calculate the probability of vulnerabilities and identify potential security risks.

 ### Features
 --------
-Code Parsing: Parses Python code to construct a directed graph of functions, variables, and their interactions.

-Graph Analysis: Utilizes NetworkX to create and analyze directed graphs.

-Topological Data Analysis: Integrates with the Gudhi library to perform TDA and calculate Betti numbers.

-Fractal Dimension Estimation: Estimates fractal dimensions based on TDA results to assess code complexity.

-Anomaly Detection: Employs machine learning algorithms to detect deviations from normal complexity patterns.

-Visualization: Offers visualization of graphs and complexity metrics to aid in understanding code structure and anomalies.
+Clone and Analyze Repositories: Automatically clone a GitHub repository and analyze its Python files.

+Cyclomatic Complexity Calculation: Evaluate the complexity of the code to identify high-risk areas.

+Code Evolution Analysis: Track the evolution of code by counting the number of commits affecting each file.

+Commit Message Analysis: Score commits based on the presence of security-related keywords.

+Code Interaction and Data Flow Analysis: Assess the interactions between functions and the flow of data within the code.

+Pylint Score Calculation: Evaluate code quality using Pylint and identify potential issues.

+Vulnerability Detection: Identify potential vulnerabilities based on known patterns and coding practices.

+Coding Error Identification: Detect syntax errors, logical errors, and potential runtime exceptions.

+Detailed Reporting: Generate CSV reports and detailed text reports summarizing the findings.

+Visualization: Plot the distribution of vulnerability probabilities to visualize the overall risk profile.

 ### Installation
 --------
-To install FrackSec, you will need Python 3.6 or later.
-Clone this repository and install the required dependencies (using a python virtual environment is recommended):
+To install the Fracksec Analysis Tool, clone this repository and install the required dependencies: (using a python virtual environment is recommended):

 ```bash
 git clone https://github.com/freesource-us/FrackSec.git